LionelBeato/shreveport/java/threadsproj/README.md

 - You should understand what constitutes a thread, what constitutes a process, and how these are handled by a computer system.

+- Just like with deadlocks, threads can experience a _livelock_.
+This describes when a thread's action is in response to a thread's action and so on, causing threads to stop progress from being too "busy" responding to one another.

+- Threads can also experience _starvation_ which describes when a thread cannot accesss its shared resources, halting progress.

+- In addition to `Runnable` there is also `Callable`.
+This interface defines `call()` method that returns a value.

 - _Multi-threaded_ refers to a form of parallelization for simultaneous processing.
 Processors are composed of multiple CPU cores.
 Work can be divided up between these cores and processed in parallel, thus saving time.

 - _Hyper-threaded_ refers to a CPU core that can run multiple threads in parallel.
 It's a proprietary Intel technology.
 Intel is moving away from HT implementation for a whole host of reasons, chief among them being security concerns.

 - Fun fact: there's a thread permutation known as a _fiber_.
 What's the difference?
 Threads rely on the operating system to context switch while fibers will yield their execution to another fiber.
 For this reason, they're also referred to as _cooperative_ multitasking.
-Threads utilization is what's known as _preemptive_ multitasking.[¹](#references)
+Threads utilization is what's known as _preemptive_ multitasking.[<sup>7</sup>](#references)

 ## Links